Post

 Dynamic backdrop with glass effect.
 Hover effects for buttons on desktop.

-An obvious choice was then to reuse it for main audio modules too, and this defined the final look of the app.
-This all was implemented as a GlassBackdropEffect (a small wrapper around SkiaShaderEffect), attachable to any control, it provides a lot of customizable properties like corner radius, emboss/refraction, edge glow, tint and much more.
+An obvious choice would be to reuse it for main audio modules too.
+Let’s create a GlassBackdropEffect (a small wrapper around SkiaShaderEffect), attachable to any control, it provides a lot of customizable properties like corner radius, emboss/refraction, edge glow, tint and much more.
 Shader runs when the parent SkiaBackdrop control redraws.

-I took a MIT licenced https://github.com/bergice/liquidglass shader and deeply modified it, that resulted in a highly customisable visual effect:
+I found a nice MIT licenced https://github.com/bergice/liquidglass GLSL shader to be deeply modified, so it could serve for our needs for inside a highly customisable visual effect:

 1